-Let's assume that you are planning to offer a digital application for your end-users to help them with data breach reports or you are using BRYTER to help the HR team with job applications.
+Let us assume that you are planning to offer a digital application for your end-users to 1) help them with data breach reports or you are using BRYTER to 2) help the HR team with job applications.

-Example 1 - Data Breach Assistant as a Service
+Example 1: Data Breach Assistant as an Application

-Previously, most users would have combined all of the above described elements in one single module - even though element 3, for example, would occur less frequent than element 2 and would only be triggered if the end-user had selected 'telecoms and internet service providers' during the self-assessment in element 1.
+Previously, most users would have combined all of the above-described elements in one single Module — even though element 3, for example, would occur less frequently than element 2 and would only be triggered if the end-user had selected "telecoms and internet service providers" during the self-assessment in element 1.

 3. Build your Modules and publish all Modules to the same environment (Test or Live).

-5. Pass on information between Modules with URL Parameters or by reading information from the Service database (soon).
+5. Pass on information between Modules with URL Parameters or by reading information from the Application database.